UpdraftFund/updraft-frontend-lit-ts/memory-bank/techContext.md

 ### Data Fetching

-- GraphQL with urql client
+- GraphQL with urql client (prefer urql's subscription/query observable pattern for reactivity and cache integration)
-- Task pattern for async operations
+- Task pattern for async operations (use for smart contract reads or non-urql async work)
 - Signal-based data dependencies
 - Error handling and loading states